 As the Competent Authority for food safety, FSS delivers official controls to determine the safety of marine waters used for the harvesting of live bivalve molluscs in Scotland, as described in EC Regulations.
-FSS is responsible for ensuring that shellfish from designated harvesting areas meet the health standards laid down in EC Regulation 853/2004, testing for E.coli, Biotoxins, Phytoplankton and Chemical Contaminants.
+FSS is responsible for ensuring that shellfish from designated harvesting areas meet the health standards laid down in EC Regulation 853/2004.
 Shellfish classifications are awarded based on the levels of E. coli in shellfish flesh.
 See Shellfish classification categories and permitted levels of E. coli are shown below.